PaNOSC-ViNYL/ase/doc/tutorials/md/md.rst

 .. literalinclude:: moldyn4.py

-After running the simulation, use :program:`ag` to compare the results with how it looks if you comment out either the line that says :epydoc:`ase.md.velocitydistribution.Stationary` (atoms), :epydoc:`ase.md.velocitydistribution.ZeroRotation` (atoms) or both.
+After running the simulation, use :program:`ase-gui` to compare the results with how it looks if you comment out either the line that says :epydoc:`ase.md.velocitydistribution.Stationary` (atoms), :epydoc:`ase.md.velocitydistribution.ZeroRotation` (atoms) or both.

 ::

-  ag moldyn4.traj
+  ase-gui moldyn4.traj

 Try playing the movie with a high frame rate and set frame skipping to a low number.
 Can you spot the subtle difference?